CoLRev-Environment/colrev/docs/source/manual/data/data.rst

     # Generate a sample profile.
     colrev data --profile

-    # Calculate heuristic (influence of each paper within the selected sample) to prioritize reading efforts (see :cite:p:`WagnerEmplSchryen2020`.).
+    # Calculate heuristic (influence of each paper within the selected sample) to prioritize reading efforts.
     colrev data --reading_heuristics